Variable life insurance

 Pros

 - Financial protection for your family.
-Any life insurance policy can be beneficial to help cover end-of-life expenses and provide a financial cushion for your family should you pass away.
+A permanent life insurance policy may help cover end-of-life expenses and provide a financial cushion for your family should you pass away.
 Despite the added risk, variable life insurance accounts still offer a death benefit.

 - Flexibility and choice.
 Policyholders get to choose from several funds when deciding where to invest their money.
 Plus, the premiums are adjustable if you have sufficient funds in your cash value account.